-Clients don’t want to be sold investment products or services they don’t really need, and neither would the advisor like it if he or she was in the clients’ shoes.
+Clients don’t want to be sold investment products or services they do not really need, and neither would the advisor like it if he or she was in the clients’ shoes.

 With the Golden Rule in place, advisors will remain sympathetic and understanding of clients’ needs, and their actions will reflect that principle.

 Despite challenges posed by COVID-19, the future is certainly bright for the investment management industry in India, as overall economic prosperity lifts millions out of poverty and into the ranks of the middle class and upper tier of the economic ladder.

-As the number in the middle and upper classes grows, so will there be grow thin demand for wealth and asset management services throughout India.
+As the number in the middle and upper classes grows, so will there be growth in demand for wealth and asset management services in India.

 Understanding the personas of whom to target and how to attract them will require one’s due diligence.

-And as India goes digital, a trend that has only accelerated since the pandemic started, clients will increasingly demand mobile access to their investment portfolios and expect what they see to be accurate and updated quickly.
+And as India goes digital, clients will increasingly demand mobile access to their investment portfolios and expect what they see to be accurate and updated quickly.
 Understanding the role technology will play will be key to driving the client experience, both in the client and prospect stages.

-Technology, however, shouldn’t be viewed solely through the lens of the client experience.
+Technology, however, should not be viewed solely through the lens of the client’s experience.

-At the same time, technology alone isn't the only solution.
+At the same time, technology alone is not the only solution.

-Technology has to be used effectively, and non-technological components are equally important when improving the client experience.
-Human qualities like being available to meet in-person or over the phone, showing sympathy and understanding to the clients’ unique needs go a long way.
+Technology must be used effectively, and non-technological components are equally important when improving the client experience.
+Human qualities like being available to meet in-person or over the phone, showing sympathy and understanding the clients’ unique needs go a long way.